Zaldy Realubit

-Zaldy Realubit (born February 18, 1967) is a Filipino retired professional basketball player who is the current chief operating officer of the Maharlika Pilipinas Basketball League.
+Zaldy Realubit (born February 18, 1967) is a Filipino retired professional basketball player who is the current head of operations of the Maharlika Pilipinas Basketball League.
 He also was the head coach of the Pilipinas Aguilas.

 College and amateur career

 Realubit hails from Nasipit, Agusan del Norte.
 He completed his high school at the Northwestern Agusan College but it was at the University of San Jose–Recoletos where he got hooked into basketball under coach Yayoy Alcoseba.
 Realubit went on to play for Mama's Love in the Philippine Basketball League (PABL) from 1984 to 1985 and RFM-Swifts in his final two years in the amateur league and has blossomed into a fine center.

 Professional career

 Presto

 Realubit turned professional in 1989 when he was drafted by Presto Ice Cream with the 3rd pick.
 He played a key role in the franchise' sixth and final championship during the 1990 PBA All-Filipino Conference Finals.
 Realubit's performance earned him a berth for the all-pro Philippine team to the 1990 Asian Games as a replacement for Jerry Codiñera.